vasanth-imaginea/vasanth-imaginea.github.io/README.md

  - Also user should be able to select search filters of their choice
  - Once search button is clicked, user should get the Command to search.

 Approach taken :

 1. Knowledge gathering
  - Through browsing, gathered knowledge on find & grip command and also the parameters which those commands support.

 2. Designing the required JSON
  - Keeping in mind the Extendibility of the project, the design of the JSON was made with minimum and selected search parameters

+ - Divided into three modules :
+         a)Options in Find
+         b)Options in grep
+         c)Common options.

+ - First two modules will have specific options and common options will have options which are common to both the operations.

 3. Implementation.

+Technical Details :

+Technologies used : HTML, Angular JS, Javascript & Bootstrap